 Waismann Method’s Rapid Detox Treatment for Suboxone Addiction

 The Waismann Method of rapid detox has saved thousands of people from falling deeper into the trap of opiate addiction.
 The world-renowned rapid detox program has attracted press and high acclaim, all because of its success rate in treating opiate dependency and prescription drug addiction.
-Waismann Method has a premiere Suboxone treatment program that is administered in a fully-accredited hospital in Orange County, Ca., where patients are monitored around the clock.
+Waismann Method has a premiere Suboxone treatment program that is administered in a fully-accredited hospital in Orange County, CA., where patients are monitored around the clock.

-Patients in the program sleep comfortably under sedation while special medications cleanse the opiates from their opiate receptors.
+With rapid detox, patients in the program sleep comfortably under sedation while special medications cleanse the opiates from their opiate receptors.
 Accelerated withdrawal symptoms occur within hours instead of days, as with traditional methods.
 Once patients wake up, they are no longer physically dependent on opiates and they are unaware of the withdrawal that occurred during the procedure.
 Another thing that sets our program apart from the others is the humane way we approach treatment.
 Our patients are treated as the unique individuals they are.
 We take into account underlying issues, special needs and individual risk factors.
 Our patients leave our facility rested, recovered and with their dignity intact.